turinglabsorg/datahub-learn/network-documentation/near/tutorials/nft-marketplace-in-assemblyscript.md

 As you can see, we call the private `internal_remove_from_market` function to remove the token from the marketplace without any validation.

-We can now test our `buy` function using the unit test below by updating at the end of our `main.unit.spec.ts`:
+We can now test our `buy` function using the unit test below by updating the end of our `main.unit.spec.ts`:

 ```typescript
 describe('buy', () => {